 I have met many artists over the years who are born salespeople as well as great artists.
 If you, like them, find it easy, fun, and exciting to sell, then securing gallery representation is not going to be your highest priority.

-First, getting into galleries takes preparation and work, as does maintaining the gallery relationship (might I humbly recommend my best-selling book, “Starving” to Successful as a guide to this preparation?).
+- Getting into galleries takes preparation and work, as does maintaining the gallery relationship.
 There are also costs involved in getting your art to the gallery.
 These hidden costs need to be taken into account when calculating the viability of selling through galleries.

-Third, early in an artist’s career, it is often difficult to secure good gallery representation simply because the artist hasn’t established her/his reputation.
-Often artists are forced to pursue their own sales to establish themselves in the marketplace.
+- Early in an artist’s career, it is often difficult to secure good gallery representation simply because the artist hasn’t established her/his reputation.
+Often artists have to pursue their own sales to establish themselves in the marketplace.

-Ultimately, you should consider what a gallery is offering – a professional sales staff, gallery display space in a prime art market location, marketing, gallery prestige, etc. is worth the commission.
+Ultimately, you should consider whether what a gallery is offering – a professional sales staff, gallery display space in a prime art market location, marketing, gallery prestige, etc. – is worth the commission.